Have a Promissory Note You Want to Sell?

 - Payment History

-Step #2 – Provide Necessary Documentation
+Step #2 – Provide Required Documents

 - Mortgage, Trust Deed, or Contract

-These documents will also be required at closing.
+These documents also are required at closing.

 Step #3 – Accept Offer